Taichi Nakamura (shogi)

 Taichi Nakamura (中村 太地, Nakamura Taichi) is a Japanese professional shogi player, ranked 8-dan.
 He is a former holder of the Ōza title.
+He is also a non-executive director of the Japan Shogi Association.

-Early life and education
+Early life, amateur shogi and apprenticeship

 Taichi Nakamura was born in Fuchū, Tokyo on June 1, 1988.
 As a young boy, his family moved a lot due to his father's work.
 He learned how to play shogi as a four year while living in Sapporo, Hokkaido, but first became interested in becoming a professional shogi player after hearing the news of Yoshiharu Habu becoming the first "7-crown" in professional shogi history.
 After Nakamura's family moved back to Tokyo when he was a second-grade elementary school student, he started practicing shogi at the well-known Hachioji Shogi Club where Habu also studied as a young boy.

 In 2000, Nakamura advanced to the championship game of the 25th Elementary School Student Meijin Tournament, but finished runner-up after losing to fellow future shogi professional Ryūma Tonari.
 In September of that same year, Nakamura was accepted in the Japan Shogi Association's apprentice school at the rank of 6-kyū under the tutelage of shogi professional Kunio Yonenaga.

 In April 2006, Nakamura was officially awarded professional status in April 2006 for finishing second in the 38th 3-dan league with a record of 13 wins and 5 losses.
 Nakamura was still a 12th grade senior high school student at Waseda Jitsugyō High School (an affiliate school of Waseda University) at the time.

 After graduating from high school in March 2007, Nakamura enrolled in Waseda University's School of Political Science and Economics to continue his education in addition to being a shogi professional.
 In March 2010, Nakamura wrote a thesis about political parties and unaffiliated voters in Japan which won him a scholarship from the School of Political Science and Economics.
 Nakamura graduated from Waseda in 2011.